 Mati is developing PPDS, a sustained release ocular drug delivery platform that Mati believes has the potential to treat a range of ocular indications.
 The platform utilizes a device called a punctal plug, which is inserted into a patient¹s tear duct (or punctum).
 The device is already approved to treat dry eye syndrome, but Mati is the first to conduct clinical trials in the United States testing punctal plugs as an anchoring device for a drug delivery platform.
 A drug-eluting core is inserted into Mati¹s proprietary punctal plug, which allows medication to be continuously released into the tear film of the eye over a period of time.
 Mati believes PPDS has the potential to become a more reliable alternative to several eye drop therapies, which can be ineffective because many patients are unwilling or unable to adhere to self-administered eye-drop regimens.

-L-PPDS is the first product candidate that Mati is seeking to develop and commercialize using the PPDS platform.
-L-PPDS utilizes a drug eluting core containing latanoprost, which is currently used as an eye drop medication to treat elevated intraocular pressure in patients suffering from ocular hypertension and open-angle glaucoma.
-Since acquiring the PPDS development program from QLT Inc. in April 2013, Mati has designed and initiated a final Phase IIb trial of L-PPDS.
-If the results of the Phase IIb trial are favorable, Mati intends to use the results to finalize a protocol for a Phase III pivotal trial of L-PPDS.
-There can be no assurance that Mati will apply for or secure the regulatory approvals needed to sell L-PPDS or any other product using PPDS or as to whether commercially viable markets will exist for any approved product.
+N-PPDS is the first product candidate that Mati is seeking to develop and commercialize using the PPDS platform.
+N-PPDS utilizes a drug eluting core containing nepafenac, which is currently used as an eye drop medication to treat post operative pain and inflammation following cataract surgery.
+Since acquiring the PPDS development program from QLT Inc. in April 2013, Mati has designed and initiated a final Phase III trial of N-PPDS.
+There can be no assurance that Mati will apply for or secure the regulatory approvals needed to sell N-PPDS or any other product using PPDS or as to whether commercially viable markets will exist for any approved product.

 Contacts: Mati Therapeutics Inc. Bob Butchofsky, CEO, 512-329-6360 email@example.com